Concurrent lines

-In geometry, lines in a plane or higher-dimensional space are said to be concurrent if they intersect at a single point.
-They are in contrast to parallel lines.
+In geometry, lines in a plane or higher-dimensional space are concurrent if they intersect at a single point.

+The set of all lines through a point is called a pencil, and their common intersection is called the vertex of the pencil.

+In any affine space (including a Euclidean space) the set of lines parallel to a given line (sharing the same direction) is also called a pencil, and the vertex of each pencil of parallel lines is a distinct point at infinity; including these points results in a projective space in which every pair of lines has an intersection.

 Examples

 Triangles

 In a triangle, four basic types of sets of concurrent lines are altitudes, angle bisectors, medians, and perpendicular bisectors: